arclabs561/rank-refine/DESIGN.md

 Before ColBERT, there was a frustrating dichotomy in neural IR:

-**Fast but weak:** Bi-encoders (dense retrieval) encode query and document independently, enabling fast ANN search.
-But they compress everything into one vector, losing fine-grained matching.
+**Bi-encoders (dense):** Encode query and document independently.
+Fast (ANN search works), but compresses everything into one vector.

-**Strong but slow:** Cross-encoders run a full transformer over concatenated query+document, achieving ~5x better MRR on MS MARCO.
-But they can't pre-compute anything—every query requires O(n) inference calls.
+**Cross-encoders:** Run a full transformer over concatenated query+document.
+Slower (can't pre-compute), but sees query-document interactions directly.
+About 5x better MRR@10 on MS MARCO (Nogueira & Cho, 2019).

-The gap was stark: cross-encoders were too slow for first-stage retrieval, and bi-encoders were too weak for final ranking.
+The practical gap: cross-encoders are too slow for first-stage retrieval over millions of docs, bi-encoders aren't precise enough for final ranking.

 ### Late Interaction: A Middle Path (2020)